fmrtl73/pxdocs/content/release-notes/portworx.md

 #### Key Fixes

 * Fix namespace client crashes when client list is generated when few client nodes are down.
-* Allow read/write snapshots in k8s annotations
+* Allow read/write snapshots in Kubernetes annotations
-* Make adding and removing k8s node labels asynchronous to help with large number volume creations in parallel
+* Make adding and removing Kubernetes node labels asynchronous to help with large number volume creations in parallel
 * Fix Portworx crash when a snapshot is taken at the same time as a node being marked down because of network failures
 * Fix nodes option in docker inline volume create and supply nodes value as semicolon-separated values